Kurniawan Dwi Yulianto: International career

-Coaching career
+Managerial career

 After Kurniawan retired as a player in late 2013, he chose to become a coach at the new Chelsea Soccer School Indonesia, which is supported by English Premier League club Chelsea F.C. despite approaches from Indonesian clubs.
 One reason was the position did not require him to stay in Indonesia for long stretches as he wanted to spend more time in Malaysia, where his Malaysian wife opens a restaurant business.
 The pressure of training an Indonesian professional team throughout most of the year would take him away for too long.

 After approaches by PSSI and national team coaches, Kurniawan agreed to be a part-time assistant coach for Indonesian youth teams, including the U-23 team that won silver at the 2019 Southeast Asian Games in the Philippines.

-Sabah FC
+Sabah

 Newly promoted Malaysia Super League club Sabah FC became the first club that hired Kurniawan as a head coach in December 2019.
 The decision followed the inability of the previous coach Jelius Ating to lead a top-tier team due to his lack of AFC Pro coaching license, which Kurniawan holds.

 Kurniawan's first season at Sabah reaped mixed reviews from club decision-makers with some applauding the first-time head coach for keeping the team out of relegation while some criticizing him for only winning two out of 11 matches played in the shortened 2020 Malaysia Super League season amid the COVID-19 pandemic.
 The latter group managed to push Kurniawan out in November 2020.
 However, a change of management leadership at the club led to a January 2021 rehiring of Kurniawan who was about to join Malaysia Premier League club Kuching City F.C. as an assistant coach.
 On 28 August 2021, Sabah lost 4–0 against UiTM FC.
 Next days, Sabah announced that they had sacked Kurniawan.